Đặng Thái Huyền

 Đặng Thái Huyền (born September 3, 1980) is a Vietnamese filmmaker and a Lieutenant Colonel in the People's Army of Vietnam.
-She currently holds the position of Deputy Director in charge of Art at the People's Army Film Studio.
-Dang Thai Huyen is known for her expertise in making war-themed films.
-In 2024, she was honored by the Vietnamese State with the title of "Meritorious Artist."
+She holds the position of Deputy Director in charge of Art at the People's Army Film Studio.
+In 2024, Thái Huyền was honored by the Vietnamese State with the title of "Meritorious Artist."

 Biography

-Đặng Thái Huyền was born on September 3, 1980, in Hanoi.
+Thái Huyền was born on September 3, 1980, in Hanoi.
 In her childhood, she dreamed of becoming a lawyer.
-After finishing high school, she was admitted to the Tourism faculty of the University of Social Sciences and Humanities.
-While still in her first year, she came across an admission notice from the Hanoi Academy of Theatre and Cinema and decided to transfer, thinking it would be easier to find a job after graduation.
-Without a predetermined plan, she arbitrarily chose the Directing major when applying but still graduated as the valedictorian of the 19th class in 2003. Đặng Thái Huyền holds a Master's degree in Cinema and Television Arts.
+After finishing high school, Thái Huyền was admitted to the Tourism faculty of the University of Social Sciences and Humanities.
+In her first year, she came across an admission notice from the Hanoi Academy of Theatre and Cinema and decided to transfer, thinking it would be easier to find a job after graduation.
+Without a predetermined plan, Thái Huyền arbitrarily chose the Directing major when applying, and graduated as the valedictorian of the 19th class in 2003.
+She holds a Master's degree in Cinema and Television Arts.